Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Human Annotation Collection

-For this annotation, we recruit annotators on Amazon Mechanical Turk\footnote{\url{https://www.mturk.com/}} (MTurk).
-The annotators must pass two rounds of qualification tests.
-We achieve the following Krippendorff's alpha for each dimension: (overall, 0.2571), (missing, 0.2247), (irrelevant, 0.1925), (factuality, 0.0196).
-We are able to achieve moderate agreements on most dimensions, including the overall quality evaluation, which has been shown to be difficult to annotate with high agreements in prior work \cite{zhang2023benchmarking}.
+The inter-annotator agreements are presented in Table~\ref{tab:agreement} for both the original ranking annotation task and the converted pairwise comparison results with the MASI distance~\citep{passonneau-2006-measuring} following \citet{goyal2022news} to enhance comparability.
+We are able to achieve moderately high agreements on most dimensions, including the overall quality evaluation, which has been shown to be difficult to annotate with high agreements in prior work \cite{10.1162/tacl_a_00632}.
 Regarding factual consistency, we note that low agreement may stem from the sparsity of errors in the dataset.
-We (the authors) took the annotated spans and manually verified whether they contained an inconsistency.
+We (the authors) manually verified whether the annotated spans contained factual errors.
 Our annotation revealed that the errors made often proved to be subtle errors or nuanced different understandings of the article, and we found the accuracy of the crowd annotations to be 88.4\%.
-Error examples are in Appendix~\ref{sec:appendix-fact-error}.
+Factual error examples are provided in Appendix~\ref{sec:appendix-fact-error}.

-We note a high level of difficulty in our crowd-annotation task.
-Specifically, (1) Earlier iterations of our annotation interface used a Likert scale, but we found that this resulted in low inter-annotator agreement; (2) During the annotator recruitment, only around 5\% of the crowd-workers that participated in the qualification tests achieved acceptable performance, although all of them have at least a 99\% acceptance rate on MTurk; (3) The average time to complete one annotation task is around 30 minutes.
+We note the difficulty of our annotation task.
+Specifically, (1) Earlier iterations of our annotation interface used a Likert scale, but we found that this resulted in a low inter-annotator agreement; (2) Only around 5\% of the crowd-workers that participated in the qualification tests achieved acceptable performance to be recruited for our task, although all of them have at least a 99\% acceptance rate on MTurk; (3) The average time to complete one annotation task is around 30 minutes.
 Furthermore, we increased the payment level to enhance annotator retention, as the high cognitive demands of our task tend to discourage annotators from completing more tasks.
 As a result, we found it challenging to expand the annotation sample size because of both budget constraints and the intensive labor required.